 Cycle Recycle Scheme

-The Cycle Recycle Scheme, established in partnership with Lancashire County Council, initially formed part of Active Lancashire’s wellbeing offer under the More Positive Together Project, but has recently expanded into being a free-standing scheme supported by Lancashire Constabulary.
+The Cycle Recycle Scheme, established in partnership with Lancashire County Council and Lancashire Constabulary, forms part of Active Lancashire’s wellbeing offer under the More Positive Together Project.

-The bikes are collected from four waste sites in Lancashire, which with a little bit of work can be made roadworthy again.
-The bikes collected are then used to deliver Cycle Recycle Workshops at five local organisations - Cycles Recycled, Cycle Roots, Bike Works, Newground and Cybelé Vélo.
+The bikes are collected from four waste sites in Lancashire and received through donations from Lancashire Constabulary, which with a little bit of work can be made roadworthy again.
+The bikes collected are then used to deliver Cycle Recycle Workshops at five local organisations - Cycles Recycled, Cycle Roots, The Bike Works, Newground, and Breaking Cycles CIC

-Workshops run over two days and up to six places are available each time for unemployed individuals from deprived communities across Lancashire.
+Workshops run over two days and up to eight places are available each time for unemployed individuals from Lancashire.
 During the workshop participants renovate a bike deeming it roadworthy again, they then get to take the bike home with them for free.

 - Access to free transport

-- Healthier lifestyle encouraged through use of the bike
+- A healthier lifestyle encouraged through the use of the bike

-- Save tax payers money through creating job prospects
+- Saves taxpayers money by creating more job prospects

 - Business opportunities as multiple partners involved